zignago/UCLA-Calc-Web-Scraping/README.md

+# scraper.py

-scraper.py — a clean Python script that:
+a Python script that:

   1. Calls UCLA's own public API (api.ucla.edu/sis/publicapis/course/...) — the same API the registrar's website uses internally.
 No browser, no login, no scraping of HTML.
   2. Searches for "Mathematics 31A" across all course descriptions in one API call.